Page 9 - Blog

 What is canine heart failure?

 Canine Heart failure isn’t the same as a heart attack in humans!
 Heart disease in dogs or heart failure means that the dog’s heart isn’t able to pump sufficient blood to meet the body’s needs.
 As the dog’s heart performance declines, the symptoms increase.
-Importantly, heart failure in a dog
+Importantly, heart failure in a dog doesn’t in itself cause pain for the dog.

 - September 14, 2022